Alamantus/robbie.antenesse.net/_drafts/exporting-google-photos.md

 ## Extracting Your Export

 Now that you've got all of your export files, you get to begin the "fun" process of extracting and merging them all into a single folder!
-This process is different for MacOS than it is for Windows, so to make things easier, I recommend you use the most recent version of [7-Zip for Windows](https://www.7-zip.org/) (or [p7Zip for Linux](https://sourceforge.net/projects/p7zip/files/)) or [Keka for MacOS](https://www.keka.io/en/) to manage your `.zip` files so the process is at least somewhat similar to explain!
-(Both of these programs are free, and they can handle an outrageously wide variety of different compression formats!)
+This process is different for MacOS than it is for Windows, but I've got you covered.
+You don't need any extra software if you're using `.zip` files on MacOS or Windows, but I do recommend you use the most recent version of [7-Zip](https://www.7-zip.org/) on Windows (or [p7Zip for Linux](https://sourceforge.net/projects/p7zip/files/))!
+7-Zip is free (and safe!), and it can handle an outrageously wide variety of different compression formats!

 Like I mentioned before, it is important that you have all of the files from Google and that the downloads are all complete, because you need to extract the contents of these files and merge them together.
 Your operating system should handle the merging process for you, but this guide will show you _how_ to do that.